Persian Gulf Pro League: Format

-In the past, the number of teams were changed for various times.
+In the past, the number of teams was changed at various times.
 Since 2013, the league comprises 16 teams.
 Over the course of a season, which runs annually from July to the following May, each team plays twice against the others in the league, once at home and once away, resulting in each team competing in 30 games in total.
 Three points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the league table by points gained, then goal difference, then goals scored and then their head-to-head record for that season.

 At the end of the season, the club with the most points becomes the Iranian champion.
-Currently, the Championand the Hazfi Cup champion qualify automatically for the group phase of the AFC Champions League, while the second and third-place teams enter the AFC Champions League at the Play-off round.
+Currently, the Champions, the Runners Up and the Hazfi Cup champions qualify automatically for the group phase of the AFC Champions League, while the third-place team enters the AFC Champions League at the Play-off round.
 The bottom two teams are relegated to Azadegan League.
 Furthermore, all teams in the Persian Gulf Pro League can participate in the Hazfi Cup.